mkiser/WTFJHT/subscribe.md

 > ***Concise, thoughtful newsbites** while carefully cultivating and nurturing my hatred of Trump (alias the bloated tick; alias Voldemort).
 Please do not ever go away.
 Without WTFJHT there would be darkness and chaos. –Catherine B.*

+> ***Insightful, clever, and intelligent!** WTF Just Happened Today keeps me abreast of all of the political happenings, and is presented with a viewpoint that I can relate to. –Fran P.*

 > ***Quite possibly the only email list I’m on that hasn’t annoyed me even once.** –Drew H.*

 **Still not convinced?** Here's what the <a href="{{ site.baseurl }}/press">smartest people on the internet are saying about WTFJHT</a>.